Sleep Disorders

 Treatment

-The common treatment is the CPAP (continuous positive airway pressure therapy) machine.
-The machine uses mild pressure and will be attached to the prongs or mask the fits the nose.
-The other alternative will involve wearing a mask to bed which might be uncomfortable for some people.
+The standard treatment is the CPAP (continuous positive airway pressure therapy) machine.
+The machine uses mild pressure and will be attached to the prongs or mask that fits the nose.
+The other alternative will involve wearing a mask to bed, which might be uncomfortable for some people.

-According to 188loto, It is important that you’re seeking medical attention if you’re experiencing problems with a sleeping disorder.
-It might be frightening at first when you’re diagnosed with a sleeping disorder.
-Sometimes there could be an underlying medical issue that will need to be addressed first before you can look at ways of providing solutions for the sleeping disorder.
+According to 188loto, you must be seeking medical attention if you’re experiencing problems with a sleeping disorder.
+It might be frightening when you’re diagnosed with a sleeping disease.
+Sometimes, there could be an underlying medical issue that must be addressed first before you can look at ways of providing solutions for the sleeping disorder.

-Asleep disorder will make you feel irritable and tired for the better part of the day.
-This could interfere with your productivity levels and might have problems at work as a result.
+The asleep disorder will make you feel irritable and tired for the better part of the day.
+This could interfere with your productivity levels, and you might have problems at work as a result.

 Restless Legs Syndrome